chanderraja/cplusplus-samples/linear-algebra/matrix/Readme.md

 How to build the unit test
 --------------------------
-To build and run the included unit test:
+To build and run the included GoogleTest based unit tests:

 	> cmake .
+	> make
+	> ./matrix_test

+NOTE: GoogleTest requires cmake 3.0 or greater.
+On a system like Centos 7, which has an older version installed, cmake might return an error.
+In that case, please upgrade to cmake 3.x and try again.

+On a Centos 7 system, for example, you may have to do the following:

+    > sudo yum install cmake3
+    > cmake3 .
     > make
     > ./matrix_test

 How to generate the class documentation
 ---------------------------------------
 To generate HTML documentation for the Matrix class and methods: